-The “First Look”- a term that seems to be popping up more and more frequently, thanks to sites such as pinterest.com which allow us to connect and engage with wedding ideas and traditions from all over the world.
-But for many of us over here in the UK, we’re completely baffled as to what a first look actually is and why on earth anyone would want one.
+The “First Look”.
+It’s a term that seems to be popping up more and more frequently in the wedding world.
+It’s partly thanks to sites such as pinterest.com which allow us to connect and engage with wedding ideas and traditions from all over the world.
+For many of us over here in the UK however, we’re completely baffled as to what a first look actually is.
+Let alone why we might like to have one.

-For starters, everyone and their aunt will tell you time and again just how quickly your wedding day will zoom by.
-Everyone will tell you how little time you will actually get to spend with your new husband/wife.
-Sadly on this occasion, everyone is telling the truth.
-I can’t even begin to describe how quickly a wedding day goes for us, & we’re just the ones shooting it.
-When it’s you who is actually caught up in it all, saying a constant string of hellos, goodbyes, pleases and thank you’s it’ll be over in the blink of an eye.
+For starters, everyone and their aunt will tell you just how quickly your wedding day will zoom by.
+Everyone will tell you how little time you will actually get to spend with your new husband or wife.
+On this occasion, everyone is right.
+I can’t even begin to describe how quickly a wedding day zooms by.
+And that’s for us, as the photographers.
+When it’s you who is actually caught up in it all, it’s over in the blink of an eye.

-It is SO important that you get some quality time just to be together and look into one another’s eyes without having to worry about poses or blinks, or reciting vows.
-Just to hold each other and take everything in so that you can actually enjoy your day and enjoy everything you’ve worked so tirelessly towards for months and often years.
+It is SO important that you get some quality time to just be together and look into one another’s eyes.
+It’s important that you have a few moments at least without having to worry about poses or blinks, or reciting vows.
+Just to hold each other and take everything in.
 Grabbing 10 minutes together before your ceremony will give you this quality time and prepare you for the day ahead.
-You’ll be able to offer one another the unconditional moral support that only your significant other can.
+You’ll be there to offer one another the unconditional love and moral support that only your significant other can.

 Rather than letting a culmination of feelings come to a head as you hit the aisle (or as you stand at the alter waiting) take the pressure off by greeting your husband or wife to be beforehand.
 After that, what else is there to be worried about?
 From there on out, it’s all excitement and smiles, instead of trying to hold in tears and shakes and wobbly voices.